Our Partners Can Send Their Students to Study Abroad at Our International Campuses

 - Obtain their airline round-trip ticket from TravelPlex, Webster University's travel agency.

-- Pay for any amount over $1,000 towards the airline ticket for full-year/semester programs and over $500 for summer programs.
+- Pay for any amount over $1,000 toward the airline ticket for full-year/semester programs and over $500 for summer programs.

 Noncompliance with the conditions of the award may result in revocation of the award.
 If a student withdraws early or does not successfully complete the term abroad with Webster University as required by the University, the amount of the WINS Travel Award may be charged to the student's account.

 The student is financially responsible for any change fee and/or re-booking which may be made to the airline ticket.
 If possible, students will be booked on flights with other study abroad students to ensure timely arrival and travel support from the local campus.